grpc/grpc.io/content/en/docs/what-is-grpc/faq.md

 The gRPC project does not do LTS releases.
 Given the rolling release model above, we support the current, latest release and the release prior to that.
 Support here means bug fixes and security fixes.

+### What is the gRPC versioning policy?

+See the gRPC versioning policy [here](https://github.com/grpc/grpc/blob/master/doc/versioning.md).

 ### What is the latest gRPC Version?

 The latest release tag is {{< param grpc_vers.core >}}.